Scattering and conversion of electromagnetic and gravitational waves by Reissner-Nordstr\"om black holes: The Regge pole description: Results

 In Figs.~\ref{Fig:Exact_vs_Asympt_2Mw_6_Q_050M_CAM_vs_Exact}--\ref{Fig:Exact_vs_Asympt_2Mw_6_Q_099998M_CAM_vs_Exact}, we present results comparing exact scattering and conversion cross sections with their analytical RP approximations.
 The comparisons are made for reduced frequency $2M\omega = 6$ and different charge-to-mass ratios $Q/M = 0.50$, $0.80$, and $0.99998$, with the summations performed over $20$ RPs.
 The analytical RP approximations are found to reproduce the glory cross section and a significant part of the orbiting cross section with high accuracy.
 In fact, from a purely wave point of view, which characterizes the RP approach, the glory and orbiting oscillation effects are not fundamentally different.
 Indeed, we consider that both phenomena are generated by the excitation of surface waves propagating close to the RN BH photon (graviton) sphere and are a consequence of diffraction effects due to this hypersurface~\cite{Andersson1994bis, Decanini2003, Dolan:2009, Decanini2010, Decanini2010bis, Folacci:2019cmc, Folacci:2019vtt}.
 It should be noted that despite the inaccuracy of the higher RP approximations, using analytical RP sums involving $20$ terms enables us to describe the cross sections over a wide range of scattering angles.

-In Fig.~\ref{Fig:Exact_vs_Asympt_2Mw_6_Q_099998M_CAM_vs_Exact}, we see that for nearly extremal charged RN BH with a charge-to-mass ratio of $Q/M=0.99998$ and beyond $\theta=90^{\circ}$, the conversion process of EWs into GWs (or vice versa) becomes larger than the scattering process.
+In Fig.~\ref{Fig:Exact_vs_Asympt_2Mw_6_Q_099998M_CAM_vs_Exact}, we first observe that the scattering cross sections for EWs and GWs coincide.
+This is because the behavior of the RPs and their associated residues converge towards those for $Q=M$, in which case the scattering cross sections for EWs and GWs are equal.
+In fact, this also confirms the fact that there are no other branches of RPs when $Q=M$, as discussed in Sec.~\ref{sec_3_2_2}.
+Moreover, we find that for nearly extremal charged RN BH with a charge-to-mass ratio of $Q/M=0.99998$ and beyond $\theta=90^\circ$, the conversion process of EWs into GWs (or vice versa) becomes larger than the scattering process.
 In other words, the converted flux exceeds the scattered flux.
 This effect is confirmed by the analytic RP approximation in the ``high''-frequency regime (short-wavelength).
-It is important to note that this effect has already been shown using the geometric-optics approximation~\cite{OuldElHadj:2021fqi}
+It is important to note that this effect has already been shown using the geometric-optics approximation~\cite{OuldElHadj:2021fqi}.